GettyImages-831135160

 The name ‘Grain Joy’ could point to the development of a product containing higher levels of fibre – a nutrient that contributes positively to a product’s nutrient profiling model score.

-Collectively, these three lines accounted for £11.9m (1.9%) of McVitie’s’ overall retail sales value of £616.1m in the year ending 31 December 2024, according to NIQ data.
+Collectively, these three lines accounted for just £11.9m (1.9%) of McVitie’s’ overall retail sales value of £616.1m in the year to 31 December 2024 [NIQ].

-Earlier this month, Pladis set an ambition for 50% of its wheat requirement to be grown using regenerative agriculture practices by the end of 2027.
+This month, Pladis set an ambition for 50% of its wheat requirement to be grown using regenerative agriculture practices by the end of 2027.